georgengugi-04/georgengugi-04/README.md

 ## 👋 About Me

-I'm George Ngugi, a software developer and UI/UX designer based in Nairobi, Kenya.
-I'm in my final year of a BSc in Information Technology at KCA University, and I build full-stack web and mobile apps — React and Next.js on the front end, Node.js and Express on the back, and Flutter for mobile.
-I also run Eartgalla, my personal brand for digital art and illustration.
-Right now I'm building GreenTrack, BeefTrace, and E-ArtGalla with my team at JKUAT and JHUB Africa, alongside the Flourish Haven Initiative website, and I'm open to software development and design internships or industrial attachment.
+I'm **George Ngugi**, a software developer and UI/UX designer based in Nairobi, Kenya.

+I'm a final-year **BSc Information Technology** student at KCA University, focused on building full-stack web and mobile applications that combine strong engineering with thoughtful user experiences.

+My work spans **React, Next.js, Node.js, Express, Flutter, Firebase, TypeScript, and databases**, with a growing focus on backend architecture, APIs, cloud services, security, and product development.

+I'm currently building and contributing to projects including **GreenTrack and E-ArtGalla**, while also working on digital products and experiences with teams and organizations.

+I enjoy taking an idea from:

+**Problem → Architecture → Interface → Working Product**

 ---